jessepav/lacygoill-wiki-backup/bc.md

 # Readline And Libedit Options

-GNU bc can  be compiled (via a  configure option) to use the  GNU readline input editor library or the BSD libedit library.
+GNU bc  can be compiled  to use  the GNU readline  input editor library  via the configure option `--with-readline`.

+Beware,  when  you tab-complete,  the  shell  suggests you  `--without-readline` (remove the `out`).

+It requires the flex package on ubuntu:

+    $ sudo aptitude install flex

 This allows the user to do editing of lines before sending them to bc.